Faculty & Staff

 For the full content, please refer to A Faculty Guide to Ethical and Legal Standards in Student Hiring, a resource provided by the National Association of Colleges and Employers (NACE), one of the professional associations our staff participate in.
 If you have any questions, please call 1-5200 or email us at careerdevelopment@nd.edu.

-Writing Recommendations Letters
+Writing Recommendation Letters

 Letters of recommendation are often used by an organization's hiring officials to gather additional information about a candidate.